TheOfficialNikolaStoykov/E-commerce-RESTful-API/README.md

 ### API Documentation

 API documentation is available via Swagger UI.
-You can access [here](https://theofficialnikolastoykov.github.io/e-commerce-restful-api/).
+You can access it [here](https://theofficialnikolastoykov.github.io/e-commerce-restful-api/).

 For example: